 If lunch in Bondi doesn’t quite feel right and you want to see more of the city, head over to Newtown, home to craft breweries, galleries, vintage boutiques, live music and more.
 Grab a burger at Mary’s or pizza and pasta at Rosso Antico and, if you’ve got a sweet tooth, be sure to take your taste buds over to Buttercream Bakery.

 Now you’re familiar with Bondi life, you might like to get familiar with another famous Sydney neighbourhood or two, depending on your time and energy levels.

 Head to The Rocks where you can look at stunning indigenous artworks at Aboriginal Art Galleries, the Ken Done Gallery and explore the Museum of Contemporary Art.
 Visit the Susannah Place Museum and discover the fascinating history of the heritage-listed terrace houses.
 Visiting on a weekend?
-Peruse the famous Rocks Markets, up and running each Saturday and Sunday from 10am to 5pm, or take your tummy on a tour of the Friday Foodie Market, on from 9am to 3pm or grab a pint at The Australian Heritage Hotel, built way back in 1824.
+Peruse the famous Rocks Markets, up and running each Saturday and Sunday from 10 am to 5 pm, or take your tummy on a tour of the Friday Foodie Market, from 9 am to 3 pm or grab a pint at The Australian Heritage Hotel, built way back in 1824.